GuilhermeRossato/node-deployment/README.md

 ## Setup

-The setup mode is the default program mode and it alows the user to configure or create a repository to store a project's git data (commits, branches, etc).
-It also creates a `deployment` folder data related to deployment such as logs, status, process ids, scripts, and backups.
+The setup mode is the default program mode and it prompts the user to configure a repository, it can also create the git bare repository to store the project's git data (commits, branches, etc).
+To initialize a repository it creates a `deployment` folder inside the repo to store logs, status, process ids, scripts, and backups.

 The [post-update](https://git-scm.com/docs/githooks) hook is configured to begin the deployment process when commits are pushed to the repository.
 Pipelines start creating a new release folder at (`./deployment/upcoming-instance`) and processing it until its content are ready to replace the project instance folder (`./deployment/current-instance/`).
 The contents of the instance previously in executing are moved to `./deployment/previous-instance` and can be used to restore the version by moving it back to its original location.